cisco/mindmeld/source/userguide/auto_annotator.rst

 .. warning::

-   Changes by an Auto Annotator cannot be undone and Mindmeld does not backup query data.
+   Changes by an Auto Annotator cannot be undone and MindMeld does not backup query data.
 We recommend using version control software such as Github.

 Quick Start
 -----------